shushen/dpdk-ovs/docs/00_Overview.md

 [Intel® DPDK vSwitch][dpdk-ovs-github] is a fork of the open source Open vSwitch multilayer virtual switch found at [openvswitch.org][ovs].

-Intel and Wind River teams re-created the kernel forwarding module (data plane) by building the switching logic on top of the Intel® DPDK library to significantly boost packet switching throughput.
+Intel® and Wind River teams re-created the kernel forwarding module (data plane) by building the switching logic on top of the Intel® DPDK library to significantly boost packet switching throughput.
 The Forwarding engine incorporates Intel® DPDK Huge Page Tables.
 The Open vSwitch control daemon is modified to connect to Intel® DPDK Huge Page Tables.
 The forwarding module runs in Linux user space with BSD license rights.
 Intel® DPDK vSwitch implements a subset of the switching functionality of Open vSwitch.

 ______